25 Best Bass Lakes in Texas: Trophy Records & ShareLunker Data

 Lures That Dominate Texas Lakes

 Texas bass respond to specific lure categories matching abundant forage.
 Shad-imitating baits including spinnerbaits, swimbaits, and lipless crankbaits produce consistently.
-Crawfish patterns like jigs and creature baits excel around rocky structure.
+Crawfish patterns like jigs and creature baits excel around rocky structure and flooded timber.

 Electronics and Boat Considerations